Peter Parker: Spider-Man

-Peter Parker: Spider-Man (alternatively known as Peter Parker: The Spectacular Spider-Man or simply Spider-Man) is the name of three comic book series published by Marvel Comics, both of which feature the superhero Spider-Man.
+Peter Parker: Spider-Man (alternatively known as Peter Parker: The Spectacular Spider-Man or simply Spider-Man) is the name of four comic book series published by Marvel Comics, all of which feature the superhero Spider-Man.

 Volume 1 (1990–1998)

 Peter Parker: Spider-Man (originally titled simply Spider-Man), was a monthly comic book series published by Marvel Comics that ran for 98 issues from 1990 to 1998.
 The series was retitled from Spider-Man with issue #75, but only on the covers; the series was still under its original Spider-Man title in the comic's legal indicia, printed on the title page, from #75–98; the comic book would not officially be titled Peter Parker: Spider-Man until the (vol. 2) series relaunch.

 The series originally was conceived as a showcase for Todd McFarlane.
 McFarlane, who until then had only been known as an artist, was hugely popular at the time and the series was created by editor Jim Salicrup so that McFarlane could pencil, ink, and write a Spider-Man title of his own, starting with the "Torment" storyline.

 The series was a massive sales success, with over 2.5 million copies printed.
 McFarlane stayed on the title until issue #16 (November 1991) in which the story was printed in a landscape format.
 He created the character Spawn and help found Image Comics in 1992.
 He was succeeded on the title by Erik Larsen, who had succeeded McFarlane on The Amazing Spider-Man two years earlier, and would later join him in the founding of Image.
 Larsen wrote and drew the six-issue story arc "Revenge of the Sinister Six" (#18–23).
 Writer Don McGregor and artist Marshall Rogers crafted a two-part story in issues #27–28 dealing with gun violence.

 After that came a quick procession of different contributors, including writers Tom DeFalco, Ann Nocenti, David Michelinie, J. M. DeMatteis, and Terry Kavanagh, and pencillers Ron Frenz, Klaus Janson, and Jae Lee.
 The rotating creative team was solidified with Spider-Man #44 (March 1994) when writer Howard Mackie and penciller Tom Lyle took over the title; Lyle lasted until issue #61, and Mackie for over six years.